Estimated Reading Time: 11 minutes

 Q4: Does your identity management process activate with changes to the HRIS platform?

-Q5: Do you have an attestation process in place to identity and resolve accounts with unnecessary access rights?
+Q5: Do you have an attestation process in place to identify and resolve accounts with unnecessary access rights?

 Q6: Are the majority of rights granted to users derived from predefined birthright roles rather than exceptions?